 Another important variable is history.
 More importantly, what have other victims of medical malpractice received in your area.
 Your wages and cost of living do impact the total settlement value, and when your wages are lower on average in that area, it affects your projected income.

 Also, insurance companies will consider what similar cases to yours have received in jury awards from courtrooms near you and determine if it is worth the fight or if they should settle.

-If you think you are a victim of medical malpractice, the first step is to speak with an attorney in your area that has experience handling these types of cases.
+If you think you are a victim of medical malpractice, the first step is to speak with a lawyer in your area that has experience handling these types of cases.